Dumas Walker

-"Dumas Walker" is a song written and recorded by Southern country rock band The Kentucky Headhunters.
+"Dumas Walker" is a song that was written and recorded by Southern country rock band The Kentucky Headhunters.
 It was released in January 1990 as the second single from their 1989 album Pickin' on Nashville.
 It reached number 15 on Country charts, and was written by the band's five members at the time.

 Content

 The song begins with the command for the narrator's entourage to "all go down to Dumas Walker" in order to purchase a "slaw burger, fries and a bottle of Ski", and then for the items to be brought to his "baby" and himself.
-Following the command, the narrator describes a situation when he and his girlfriend were on the way to the "drive-in on a Saturday night with a six pack of Lite."
+Following the command, the narrator describes a situation when he and his girlfriend were on the way to the "drive-in on a Saturday night with a six-pack of Lite."
 He explains that he would proceed to go to Dumas Walker's "after the show" where Dumas and others would be shooting marbles behind the store.
 The call of "let's all go, down to Dumas Walker" then continues as the chorus is sung.
 Next, the singer describes Dumas Walker (played by Johnnie Johnson in the music video) as closely adhering to the law.
 He is alluded to as the "marble king".
 Following this, the chorus is sung for the final time, and the song concludes.